plicease/App-tdr/README.md

 ```

 note that the diff files are only created if there is a difference.  the
-program warns the user when a file is to be overwriten if -v option used
+program warns the user when a file is to be overwritten if -v option used
 but doesn't prompt, unless the -i option is specified.

 # OPTIONS